Last updated: 13 December 2023

 - Building owner and manager post-emergency guide explains your legal obligations.

 If you have concerns about how your building would perform in the event of an earthquake, you should seek professional engineering advice and develop a plan to mitigate risk.

 There are some situations where you, as the building owner, may be legally required to undertake a structural upgrade of your building:

 - when the building’s use is going to be changed – you must notify the council.
 You may have to obtain a building consent and you may have to comply with additional requirements to upgrade the building under the Building Code relating to means of escape from fire (typically fire exits and alarms), sanitary facilities and access for people with disabilities.

 - if the building is dangerous, insanitary or earthquake-prone - an 'earthquake-prone building' is one that has been assessed as being earthquake-prone by the council.
 This is commonly interpreted as a structure that is less than one-third of the current new building standard (%NBS) for earthquake strength design and is likely to collapse in a moderate earthquake.

-Our increasing knowledge and understanding of the seismicity of New Zealand, material properties and the response of buildings to earthquake shaking, is reflected in the regulatory system governing building.
+Our increasing knowledge and understanding of the seismicity of New Zealand, material properties and the response of buildings to earthquake shaking, is reflected in the building regulatory system.

-The Building Act and Building Code focus on life-safety in regard to earthquakes – they accept buildings may be damaged.
+The Building Act 2004 and Building Code focus on life-safety in regard to earthquakes – they acknowledge that buildings may be damaged.
 The system looks to achieve balance so that the risks from buildings are managed appropriately and proportionately to cost and practicality.

 How a building responds in an event depends on a unique combination of factors – the land conditions, the type of earthquake (such as its duration, accelerations and velocity), and the building’s structural and non-structural composition.